Approx. Time Difference

 - Avoid high-risk areas and learn to look and act like a street-smart local (speaking in Portuguese will help reduce being labeled a tourist).
 Seek out and take the advice of Rio residents about areas and situations to avoid.

-- If you are confronted by robbers, give them what they ask for without resisting; do not pursue the thieves or respond aggressively.
-Resisting a robbery attempt increases chances of injury significantly.
-If approached by an assailant, surrender all valuables without hesitation and do not attempt to pursue the criminal.
+- If approached by an assailant, surrender all valuables without hesitation and do not attempt to pursue the criminal.
+Don’t attempt to resist attackers.
+They may be armed and under the influence of drugs.
 Tip: Carry, separate from your wallets, a small amount of cash (up to USD $30).
 Most assailants will quickly take the cash and jewelry (such as watches) and flee the scene.

 - Never accept a ride from someone you have met casually, especially if you are a female, even if they seem helpful and friendly.
 Females have been sexually assaulted this way.
 Take a taxi to your desired location and return in a taxi.
 Public buses should be used with extreme caution at night.